French fashion: Lyon

 Lyon, the third largest city of France, is a growing fashion industry center.
 It has been the world's silk capital since the 17th century, with an important textile industry and a strong fashion culture.
 It is the second biggest luxury goods consumer of the country, with major streets and districts holding houses of high fashion.

 The Presqu'île is the upscale district of the city, containing luxurious malls, streets and avenue.
 The famous Rue de la République is compared with Avenue des Champs-Elysées of Paris.

-The Rue Édouard-Herriot, the Avenue des Cordeliers Jacobines, the Place Bellecour among others, with elegant boutiques of Armani, Dior, Prada, Dolce & Gabbana, Calvin Klein, MaxMara, Sonia Rykiel, and Cartier.
+Rue Édouard-Herriot, Avenue des Cordeliers Jacobines and Place Bellecour are among Lyon's principal shopping areas, with stores operated by international fashion and luxury brands including Armani, Dior, Prada, Dolce & Gabbana, Calvin Klein, MaxMara, Sonia Rykiel, and Cartier.

 La Croix-Rousse is a fashion district heavily marked by the silk industry, and known for receiving government support for the newcomer fashion designers.
 The city is the home of the headquarters of international fashion houses such as Korloff, Millesia and the jeweler Augis.
 Other famous Lyonnaise fashion houses in France include Nicholas Fafiotte, Nathalie Chaize and Garbis Devar.